ibm-cloud-docs/vmwaresolutions/uml/usage_meter-upgrade.md

 ### Mounting the upgrade ISO file
 {: #usage_meter-upgrade-iso}

-1. Download the Usage Meter ISO file from the following link: `https://ibm.biz/~V0YiDk0EP`.
+1. Download the Usage Meter ISO file from the following link:
+   - For Usage Meter v4.8 or earlier upgrade, use: `https://ibm.biz/~V0YiDk0EP`.
+   - For Usage Meter v9.0.1 upgrade, use: `https://ibm.biz/~aBF0Bw0fU`.
-2. Validate the SHA-2 checksum based on the `ec5c46b4bdae915cb4a289dfbb03077cb802f404692bb3f2501b59b448102797` SHA-256 value.
+2. Validate the SHA-2 checksum based on the following SHA-256 value:
+   - For Usage Meter v4.8 or earlier upgrade, see: `ec5c46b4bdae915cb4a289dfbb03077cb802f404692bb3f2501b59b448102797`.
+   - For Usage Meter v9.0.1 upgrade, see: `d1f79f1bcc711c7753c871bd95bc434e8a31bb8fc584fc7ac88b75398be445c1`.

    Open a command prompt on Windows® or a terminal window on Linux® and MacOS and run the following command:
    * For Windows: `certutil -hashfile <path-to-iso-file> SHA256`
    * For Linux: `sha256sum <path-to-iso-file>`
    * For MacOS: `shasum -a 256 <path-to-iso-file>`